Introduction to the University

 Outdoor Adventure Center

 The Outdoor Adventure program provides adventure and educational opportunities promoting active lifestyles, appreciation for natural environments and personal development.
 Activities include day and weekend trips, cycling and a bike shop, clinics, disc golf course, and outdoor gear rental.
 The Outdoor Adventure center also features a challenge course which offers adventure-based learning opportunities to enhance leadership, decision-making and communication skills through an interactive process for groups to develop as a team.
 This hands-on approach is designed to help individuals learn from their interaction with others and then apply those principles to their life situations.
 The course offers 13 low challenge course elements and 18 high element challenges.
+The newest addition to the Outdoor Adventure program will feature a 7 to 10 mile bike trail that winds through 179 acres of dense wood and grassland with an anticipated opening date of fall 2015.

 Crabtree Tennis Courts

 The Crabtree Tennis Court complex is a four court fenced off tennis complex that is open for informal play and tournaments.
 The complex is well-lit and open for play seven days a week.
-Come show us what you've got!

 Other Recreational Facilities